• About

 Because of their carefully balanced mix of coupling and decoupling, the Aire Platforms have no sound of their own, yet they allow for a smoother, more organic sound than any other rack that I have used so far.
 In this aspect, I think they are unique.
 If anything I’d say that they allow components to sound as tonally full as they really are, allowing upper harmonics to bloom, as opposed to making them sound thinner and subjectively faster while cutting off the decays as happens with so many other racks.

 Artesania racks and platforms do not magically make a cheap component sound like a million bucks.
-On the other hand, they also do not have any subtractive effects so you could say that in a sense they are forgiving, especially when compared glass or racks with spiked levels.
+On the other hand, they also do not have any subtractive effects so you could say that in a sense they are forgiving, especially when compared to glass or racks with spiked levels.
 When the quality is inherently present in the components used, these platforms will allow it to be extended fully.

 Granted, these platforms are not cheap.
-But given their incredible effect, I feel that they are worth the expense.
+But given their incredible effect, I feel they are worth the expense.
 Especially if you have a system that has the inherent quality, and you are not looking to replace any components, then the addition of one or two Artesania Aire Floor Platform(s) for your amplifier(s) is just the ticket.
 And trust me on this: they do not merely add the last nth of quality, they actually transform the sound, in a musically meaningful manner.

 Technical Details: